ucfalmouth/learningspace_dev/README.md

-Learningspace DEV
+Moodle DEV
 ==========

-The idea is that anyone on the team can (relatively) quickly and easily get a test version of the learningspace working on their machine, no technical expertise required.
-This same environment can also be used by devs on the team to experiment with plugins or trial upgrades etc.
+This [vagrantfile][5] is intended to provide a stable, repeatable and transferable development environment.
+Using this anyone on the team should be able to quickly* (~1 minute) get a test version of moodle working on their machine, optionally with a fresh snapshot of the live environment applied.

+No technical expertise should be required to get moodle working in this way     (full instructions given below).
+Though  mainly intended for use by devs on the team to experiment with plugins or trial upgrades etc, others could equally use this to try out a new course layout (which they could then easily export and share).

+A key advantage of this way of working is that everyone can have access to an identical installation and do what they want with it, even if they are working on a different platform (eg windows).
+The other advantage is that this development is easily modified and disseminated for testing, so the underlying stack can be completely changed (eg to a windows server or linux with nginx).

+\* *on initial setup installation will be slower, as linux image will be downloaded*

+###Credits
 This whole development setup is forked (stolen) from [box.scotch.io][16], described in an article at [scotch.io][17].
-It is only slightly modified to simplify some falmouth specific stuff.
+It is only slightly modified to add some moodle specific stuff and the auto provisioning of  moodle snapshots.

-## Usage
+##Requirements

+There are a couple of easily installed requirements before you can use moodle_dev.
+They are simple to install, couple of minutes tops.

-* Download and Install [Vagrant][1]
+* [Vagrant][1]
-* Download and Install [VirtualBox][4]
+* [VirtualBox][4]
-* Clone the Scotch Box GitHub Repository
-* Run Vagrant Up
-* (optionally) install [Vagrant Manager][2]
+* [Vagrant Manager][2] (optional GUI for vagrant)

+##Usage
+### blank moodle

+* Clone or [download][6] (and extract) this repository to your chosen directory
+* Open terminal `cd chosendirectory` and type `vagrant up`
+* Access the working moodle install at  [http://192.168.33.10/][3]

+### using snapshot (of a live moodle site)

+* Clone or [download][6] (and extract) this repository to your chosen directory
+* Drop the [snapshot file](#createsnapshot) into the snapshot directory
+* Open terminal `cd chosendirectory` and type `vagrant up`
-* Access Your Project at  [http://192.168.33.10/][3]
+* Access the working moodle install at  [http://192.168.33.10/][3]

-## Features
+## Details

 For full list of feature see [box.scotch.io][16]